Computer-Science-Association/mindturner-hints/README.md

 ## Updates:

+- In stage 12, the watermark in the GIF is completely unrelated and **NOT A HINT**.
+We regret the confusion.
 - Since many people were stuck on Stage 10, we have updated the hint to that directly on the portal.
 Find the updated statement.
 - Anywhere we feel like many people are stuck, we will upload the hint directly on the portal.
 - The solutions to all the stages will be released at the end of the contest, on this page itself.
 Stay tuned for the answers.